jfreal/recipes/turkey-pot-pie.md

+**Sylvie's Pot Pie**

-After Thanksgiving, I looked at a heaping pile of leftover turkey and wondered what to do with all of it.
+After Thanksgiving, I had a heaping pile of leftover turkey and wondered what to do with all of it.
 A coworker of mine suggested trying to cook pot pies.
 I've never cooked pot pies before, but I found a recipe online and tweaked based on what we had available.
 I was nervous the first time I cooked the recipe.
 My mother-in-law was over, and the stakes were high.

 My mother-in-law loves pot pies.
 Every time we go to a particular restaurant, she always orders the same pot pie dish.
 After I cooked the recipe, I nervously watched her as she took the first bite of the first Sylvie's Pot Pie ever.
 Worried, I asked her, "Is it good?
 Should I change anything?".
 She put down her fork and looked at me with a serious face and said, "This is better than the restaurants, don't change a thing!"
 I guess I did ok after all.

-Since then, I've cooked the pot pies whenever we have leftover turkey or even chicken.
-Next Thanksgiving, I may skip serving whole turkey meat entirely and cook these instead.
+Since then, I've cooked the pot pies whenever we have leftover turkey or chicken.

-This spring, my wife and I were missing our family because of the lockdown.
-We decided to cook and deliver pies to them.
+During spring 2020, my wife and I were missing our family because of the COVID lockdowns.
+We decided to cook and deliver pies to the family as a way to stay connected.
 We even wrote their initials into the pies with a knife before baking them.
-Food is a great way to stay connected.
 Sylvie's Pot Pie is now a tradition for us.
 We joke around when eating it and ask if I should change anything.
 The answer is always, "Don't change a thing!"

 Ingredients
 - 1 cup canned peas